 Shadow in drawings and paintings is most of all used to model shapes.
 This gives them mass and makes them appear three-dimensional instead of flat (image).
 Modeling also allows you to conjure up curves, folds, convex and concave shapes on paper, just as a sculptor can do by sculpting in clay.

-It is good to start practicing modeling with fine lines (hatching).
+Let’s start practicing modeling with hatching.
 For hatching, see also the lesson Handy Drawing Tips Part 1, Level 1.

 Exercise 2: Draw another vase like this.
 Again, choose sidelight from either the left or right.
 This time, model the vase with hatching in different directions, rather than strictly parallel as in exercise 1.
 Keep the boundary between light and shadow vague.
-The darkest part of the shadow is in the center (core shadow), so that’s where you continue a bit longer and press a little harder.
+The darkest part of the shadow is in the center (core shadow), so that’s where you gradually press a little harder.
 Experiment with how lightly you can make the outline on the light side without losing the shape of the vase.

 Exercise 3: Model a few of these pistolet sandwiches.
 This time make sure the hatching follows the curves of the shape.
 Also, make it look like the hatching starts just around the curve, rather than glued tightly to the outline.

 Exercise 4: Even with just dots, you can sculpt a shape.
 The transition between light and shadow can be kept nice and soft.
 Try it with the shape below or a similar object.
-It’s also easy to do with a pen/fineliner.
+This exercise works also well with a pen/fine liner.
+The closer the dots to each other, the darker it gets.

-Such a streak-free way of drawing shadows is used, for example, in this circular portrait.
+Such a streak-free way of drawing shadows is used, for example, in this circular portrait and in the vase on a table.

 Modeling is also a part of anatomical studies.
 These studies formed the basis for paintings of people in all sorts of poses for centuries.